Wheat flour provides what is essential for good health

 A major source of sustenance and energy

-EU flour millers produce up to 600 different types of flours each year - about 70% of which is consumed as bread or similar baked products.
+European flour millers produce up to 600 different types of flours each year - about 70% of which is consumed as bread or similar baked products.
 Flour is also used in a huge variety of foods ranging from biscuits and cakes, to pies, pizzas, coatings, and confectionery.
-Consequently it is a major source of sustenance for the population of the EU, not only as a source of energy, but also fibre, protein and several important minerals and vitamins.
+Consequently it is a major source of sustenance for the population of Europe, not only as a source of energy, but also dietary fibre, protein and several important minerals and vitamins.
 The different types of flour have slightly different compositions.

 Flour contains many nutrients: protein, vitamins and other micronutrients